glytoucan/glytoucan/system/cli.md

 1. Your API Key*
 1. If you want to register your database id links, your URL template must be registered with the [Partner Program](http://code.glytoucan.org/partner/registration/)

-*The ID and key can be obtained via the [profile](https://glytoucan.org/Users/profile) page
+*The ID and key can be obtained via the [profile](https://glytoucan.org/Users/profile) page.

 ## Installation
 `git clone https://github.com/glytoucan/databaseSync.git`